Agoric/documentation/main/glossary/README.md

 is available [here](https://www.computerweekly.com/blog/Open-Source-Insider/What-developers-need-to-know-about-inter-blockchain-communication).

 ## Invitation
 To participate in a contract instance, one must hold an invitation to do so.
 Contracts often return a creator invitation on their instantiation, in case the contract instantiator wants to immediately participate.
 Otherwise, the contract instance must create any additional invitations.
 These, or any invitation held by a party, can be distributed via any means the holder wishes.
-An invitation could be emailed directly to a friend, posted on a bulletin board, etc. When you receive an invitation, you should validate it via the InvitationIssuer.
-Note that the invitation is a special case of `Payment`, and so is associated with a specific `Issuer`.
+An invitation could be emailed directly to a friend, posted on a bulletin board, etc. When you receive an invitation, you should validate it via the [InvitationIssuer](#invitationissuer).
+Note that the invitation is a special case of [`Payment`](#payment), and so is associated with a specific [`Issuer`](#issuer).

-To participate in a contract instance by making an offer, an invitation to that instance must accompany the offer.
+To participate in a contract instance by making an [offer](#offer), an invitation to that instance must accompany the offer.

-An `installation`'s properties are:
+An `invitation`'s properties are:
 - The contract's installation in Zoe, including access to its source code.
 - The contract instance this invitation is for.
 - A handle used to refer to this invitation.